DaveyDark/portfolio/SUPABASE_SETUP.md

 ## 3. Set Up Storage

 1. In the Supabase dashboard, navigate to "Storage"
-2. Create a new bucket called "blog-images"
+2. Create a new bucket called "portfolio-images"
 3. Set the bucket to public or configure appropriate policies
 4. Configure CORS if necessary to allow uploads from your domain